Travel firms that have gone bust: 2019 - Present

 EasyJet, a UK PLC, was more fortunate, having secured a £600m loan from the UK government, helping to ensure Europe's second-biggest budget carrier will weather the Covid-19 storm and stop the British travel company from going out of business.

 Overseas, many other airlines fell into administration, including Virgin Australia, Compass Airlines and Air Mauritius.

 Back on land, Specialist Leisure Group (SLG) has also gone under, taking with it the Shearings coach holiday brand and thousands of jobs.
 Shearings was founded in 1919 and until this spring was Europe's largest coach tour operator, running coach and river tours across the UK and mainland Europe.

-And let's not forget that some travel firms see huge opportunities as the mists of coronavirus clear.
-For instance, Hungarian low-cost carrier WizzAir plans to expand routes across the UK and Europe: they expect demand to rise in the coming months, at a time when other no-frills airlines like easyJet and RyanAir are cutting staff and routes.
+Let's not forget that some travel firms see huge opportunities as the mists of coronavirus clear.
+For instance, Hungarian low-cost carrier WizzAir plans to expand routes across the UK and Europe: they expect demand to rise in the coming months, at a time when other no-frills airlines like EasyJet and RyanAir are cutting staff and routes.

 List of travel companies that have gone bust:

 - Superbreak & Late Rooms - August 2019

 - Fly365 - online flight booking - Feb 2020

 What should you do if your holiday company goes bust?